marty1885/gnunetpp/README.md

 First you need the dependencies

 * C++17 capable compiler
-* A installation on GNUNet
+* A installation of GNUNet

 ## Roadmap